 Send Us Your Grinding Wastewater Sample

-Our engineers will test your actual wastewater and provide a separation report at no charge.
+Our engineers will test your actual wastewater and provide a separation report.
 Confirm centrifuge performance before any commitment.
+Sample testing is a chargeable service.